The previous article in this series is Introduction To Using GEDmatch.

 While the batch processing step can take up to eight weeks to complete, GEDmatch seems to be completing this processing within just a week or two since making recent updates to their site.
 You will know that your file has completed processing when the asterisks and message no longer appear on your GEDmatch home page.

-Once your file has completed back processing, you will be able to make use of all the features and tools GEDmatch offers.
+Once your file has completed batch processing, you will be able to make use of all the free features and tools GEDmatch offers.
 One of the most useful of these is the ‘One-to-many’ matches tool.

 Clicking on the ‘One-to-many’ matches link will bring up the One-to-many comparison page.
 Enter your kit number in the first box, leaving the other two boxes as they are, and then click the Display Results button at the bottom.